-Non-Traditional - Financial Reinsurance
+Financial Solutions - Financial Reinsurance

-The Company's U.S. and Latin America Financial Reinsurance segment assists ceding companies in meeting applicable regulatory requirements while enhancing their financial strength and regulatory surplus position.
+The Company's U.S. and Latin America Financial Reinsurance operations assist ceding companies in meeting applicable regulatory requirements while enhancing their financial strength and regulatory surplus position.
 The Company commits cash or assumes regulatory insurance liabilities from the ceding companies.
+In addition, the Company has committed to provide statutory reserve support to third-parties by funding loans if certain defined events occur.
 Generally, such amounts are offset by receivables from ceding companies that are repaid by the future profits from the reinsured block of business.
 The Company structures its financial reinsurance transactions so that the projected future profits of the underlying reinsured business significantly exceed the amount of regulatory surplus provided to the ceding company.